RangoGM/ccna-labs/15 DHCPv6 Implementation STATELESS & STATEFUL (CML FOCUSED)/README.md

 ---

+>[!WARNING]
-#### 2. Linux Host Configuration & Troubleshooting
+> #### 2.
+Linux Host Configuration & Troubleshooting
-Interfacing a real Linux Kernel with Stateful DHCPv6 requires specific tuning to handle Router Advertisements (RA) and address conflicts.
+> Interfacing a real Linux Kernel with Stateful DHCPv6 requires specific tuning to handle Router Advertisements (RA) and address conflicts.

-- **Kernel Tuning:** To ensure the Linux node listens to the Router's M-flag, the accept_ra parameter must be forced to 2.
+> - **Kernel Tuning:** To ensure the Linux node listens to the Router's M-flag, the accept_ra parameter must be forced to 2.
-- **The Link-Local Crisis:** During the lab, the interface lost its Link-Local address (FE80::) after multiple configuration resets.
+> - **The Link-Local Crisis:** During the lab, the interface lost its Link-Local address (FE80::) after multiple configuration resets.
 Without an FE80 address, DHCPv6 communication is impossible.

+>[!TIP]
-- **The Fix:** A full system reboot was performed to re-initialize the IPv6 stack and regenerate the Link-Local address from the MAC address.
+> #### **The Fix:** A full system reboot was performed to re-initialize the IPv6 stack and regenerate the Link-Local address from the MAC address.

 **📸 Screenshot:**